pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * If a move would fail if used by AI it will get a -20

 ## Status Moves
-  * For the following checks order matters
+  * For the following checks order matters (from top to bottom)
   * If the move would fail the AI wont click it

 ### Protect (+15 if conditions apply)